nestordemeure/nestordemeure.github.io/content/cooking/sweet/crepes.md

 * slightly oil (or butter) the pan
 * put a ladle worth of crêpe batter and spread it to make it round
-* once the bottom is cooked (the sides should start to get browned), use a spoon and flip it (it should cook for about a minute)
+* once the bottom is cooked (the sides should start to get browned), use a spatula and flip it (it should cook for about a minute)
 * repeat as many times as needed

 ## Credits: